Urban-Meteorology-Reading/SUEWS-Docs/docs/source/prepare-to-run-the-model.rst

 Download the program and example data files
 -------------------------------------------

-Visit the website to receive a link to download the program and example data files.
+Visit the `website <https://urban-meteorology-reading.github.io/SUEWS>`_ to receive a link to download the program and example data files.
 Select the appropriate compiled version of the model to download.
 For windows there is an installation version which will put the programs and all the files into the appropriate place.
 There is also a version linked to QGIS:
 `UMEP`_.

 Note, as the definition of long double precision varies between computers (e.g. Mac vs Windows) slightly different results may occur in the output files.

-Test/example files are given for the London KCL site, 2011 data (denoted Kc11)
+Test/example files are given for the London KCL site, 2011 data (denoted :code:`Kc11`)

-In the following SS is the site code (e.g. Kc), ss the grid ID, YYYY the year and tt the time interval.
+In the following, :code:`SS` is the site code (e.g. :code:`Kc`), :code:`ss` the grid ID, :code:`YYYY` the year and :code:`tt` the time interval.

 .. list-table::
    :widths: 33 33 33